Support Revolver by going AD-FREE

 Donald Trump is telling allies he’s strongly considering another run for president in 2024 — and close advisers want him to choose someone other than former Vice President Mike Pence for his ticket, according to people familiar with the discussions.

-Trump’s advisers have discussed identifying a Black or female running mate for his next run, and three of the people familiar with the matter said Pence likely won’t be on the ticket. … [O]n Tuesday, Trump issued a public endorsement for South Carolina Senator Tim Scott’s re-election.
-Scott is the only Black Republican in the U.S. Senate.
+Trump’s advisers have discussed identifying a Black or female running mate for his next run, and three of the people familiar with the matter said Pence likely won’t be on the ticket.

 President Trump should ignore this advice.
 Senator Scott doesn’t deserve to be the Republican all-star he is treated as, and he absolutely doesn’t belong on a Republican presidential ticket.

 As the party nominally opposed to affirmative action, it is unsurprising that the Republican Party practices it more aggressively than any other institution in America.
 Republicans are mostly white, and their leaders are mostly white men.
-Rather than realize there is nothing wrong with that, Republicans have accepted the left’s moral framing, and are desperate to elevate women, non-white, and gay figures as a way to “prove” the party is not bigoted.
+Rather than realizing there is nothing wrong with that, Republicans have accepted the left’s moral framing and are desperate to elevate women, non-white, and gay figures as a way to “prove” the party is not bigoted.

 This doesn’t mean in the slightest that all conservative women and minorities are overhyped tokens.
 South Dakota Governor Kristi Noem would deserve national praise for defying coronavirus insanity even if she were a man.
-Justice Clarence Thomas would be the finest constitutionalist on the Supreme Court right now no matter what his race.
+Justice Clarence Thomas would be the finest constitutionalist on the Supreme Court right now no matter his race.

 Tim Scott isn’t an awful senator.
-He isn’t a stealthy open borders zealot, and he’s “conservative enough” on most big issues.
-Yet, once again, the question Donald Trump and every other Republican must ask themselves is this: Purely on the merits, does Tim Scott deserve the hype he’s gotten as the future of the party, or a potential Trump running mate?
-An honest look at his record shows the answer must be “No.” At critical moments, Scott has repeatedly abandoned conservatives and nationalists to hand victories to globalists and the left, sometimes with lethal consequences.
+He isn’t a stealthy open-borders zealot, and he’s “conservative enough” on most big issues.
+Yet, once again, the question Donald Trump and every other Republican must ask themselves is this: Purely on the merits, does Tim Scott deserve the hype he’s gotten as the future of the party or a potential Trump running mate?
+An honest look at his record shows the answer must be “no.” At critical moments, Scott has repeatedly abandoned conservatives and nationalists to hand victories to globalists and the left, sometimes with lethal consequences.

 In the summer of 2018, Scott sank the nomination of 9th Circuit Court of Appeals nominee Ryan Bounds.
 It had nothing to do with Bounds’ judicial philosophy.
-Instead, in a worthy prelude to the events of 2020, Bounds was ruined because of articles he wrote as an undergraduate, a quarter-century before:
+Instead, in a worthy prelude to the events of 2020, Bounds was ruined because of articles he wrote as an undergraduate, a quarter-century before.

 In one of his Stanford articles, Bounds described a phenomenon he called “race-think,” in which “multiculturalistas” and ethnic minorities bonded together to form groups of “racial purity” that he claimed ended up creating more division.